ranemirusG/toolbox-notes/email.md

 ### IMAP (Internet Messaging Access Protocol)
 Default Port 143

+responsible for the transfer of email between a client and a mail server

 Messages are stored in a remote server
 Users can log in via multiple email clients on computers or mobile device and read the same messages All changes made in the mailbox will be synced across multiple devices and messages will only be removed from the server if the user deletes the email